VishnuSanal/vishnusanal.github.io/content/posts/binary-decimal-conversion-did-you-know-this.md

   - 1100100110
   - 010101001101

 A massive shout-out to Prof. Soni for sharing this little hack with us!
 If you found this useful, share it with some computer science enthusiasts or flex this trick in your next class!
+Or if you're just surfing around here, drop me a message - I love talking to new people :) You can find me [here](https://github.com/VishnuSanal), [here](https://twitter.com/VishnuSanalT) & [here](https://www.linkedin.com/in/vishnu-sanal-t/).